Body network gains speed

 network that uses human bodies as portable ethernet cables.

-using radio waves, infrared light, or microwaves to transmit information
+radio waves, infrared light, or microwaves to transmit information it uses

-it uses a combination of the electric field that emanates from humans
+a combination of the electric field that emanates from humans and a similar

 The network is faster than commercially available personal area